oughtinc/primer/chapters/long-texts/loading-paper-text.md

 Note that:

-- Papers are represented as lists of paragraphs
+- Papers are represented as lists of paragraphs.
-- Paragraphs are represented as lists of sentences
+- Paragraphs are represented as lists of sentences.
-- Each paragraph has information about which section it's from
+- Each paragraph has information about which section it's from.

 Try it with your own PDF papers!